cvoter/NLDASWeather/README.md

 1. **Install the program _wgrib_** on your system.
     - Source code available [here](http://www.cpc.ncep.noaa.gov/products/wesley/wgrib.html)
     - Compile within shell, e.g.: gcc wgrib.c -o wgrib
-	- Note: I have trouble getting wgrib to work properly on Windows (with either GitBash or cygwin as the shell)
+	- Note: I have trouble getting wgrib to work properly on Windows (with either GitBash or cygwin as the shell).
+On linux, simply having the compiled wgrib within your working directory is sufficient.
 2. **Modify _batch.get_nldas_** for your situation.
 Generally, this should include:
   "/path/to/NLDAS/data"
   "desiredOutputFilename.txt"